Frequently Asked Questions (FAQ) / Calibrated Gemstones & Size Tolerance

-I need a 7 x 5 mm gem for a standard setting.
-How much can a gem vary from 7 x 5 mm and still fit?
+I need a 7 mm x 5 mm gemstone for a standard setting.
+How much can gems vary in size

 As a general rule, gems weighing less than 1 carat can be within 0.2 mm of the calibrated size in order to fit a standard calibrated jewelry mounting or setting.
 This size variance calculation is only a guide and is based on the average size-to-weight ratio of a gemstone cut to standard proportions.